Medumba language: Consonants

 The following table gives the simple phonemic consonants in Medumba according to Voorhoeve (1965).
-Consonants place in parenthesis are phonemic but extremely rare.
+Consonants in parentheses are phonemic but extremely rare.

 Only nasals, /b/, /d/, /g/, and /ʙ/ appear in both onset and coda positions.

+Approximants /w, j/ also may occur according to Nganmou (1991).

 In addition to simple consonants Medumba has a large number of consonants with secondary articulation.
 Complex consonants only occur in onset position.
 The inventory of complex consonants according to Voorhoeve (1965) is: